 Calgary Homeless Foundation

-CAC continues to work with the Calgary Homeless Foundation (CHF) to utilize our process for their Case Management Standards in order to promote excellence in practice.
-As CHF works towards the 10 Year Plan to End Homelessness, it will continue to work with the local community in developing a process for standards to be reviewed and supported, assisting programs working with the case management model to implement and consistently demonstrate common standards.
-If you would like to learn more about the Calgary Homeless Foundation and Calgary’s 10 Year Plan to End Homelessness, please visit their website at www.calgaryhomeless.com
+In order to promote excellence in practice, CAC continues to work with Calgary Homeless Foundation (CHF) to utilize our process for their Case Management Standards.
+As CHF continues to coordinate Calgary’s Homeless-Serving System of Care towards the achievement of Functional Zero homelessness in Calgary, it works with the local community in developing a process by which standards are reviewed and supported.
+This allows programs working with the case management model to implement and consistently demonstrate common standards.
+If you’d like to learn more about Calgary Homeless Foundation and their work towards the achievement of Functional Zero homelessness in Calgary, please visit www.calgaryhomeless.com